-Tamara is an Australian homeschooler and ex-teacher.
-I’ve known her as an online friend for a few years and she has a lot to say about homeschooling, she doesn’t pull any punches and I love her for it.
+Tamara is a prominent Australian homeschooler and ex-teacher.
+I’ve known her as an online friend for a few years and she has a lot to say about homeschooling.
+She doesn’t pull any punches and I love her for it.
 Tamara has her own business, Tutor Your own Child.
 Thanks Tamara!

 If you’d like to be featured in Meet The Homeschoolers, drop me a line at email@example.com.

 Table of Contents